Christine Almarines is a top real estate agent in Buena Park and Cerritos helping homeowners sell in Orange County and Los Angeles County.

 Christine’s free seller education course designed to help homeowners understand the selling process, price correctly, prepare strategically, and make confident decisions in today’s market.

 How Did Cerritos Start?
+The Story Behind Cerritos’ 70th Anniversary

-It started as Dairy Valley.
+It started as farmland.

-• dairy farms
+• Dairy farms

-• sugar beet fields
+• Sugar beet fields

-• 3,500 people
+• 3,500 residents

 • 32,000 cows